Application of a polynomial sieve: beyond separation of variables: Introduction

-We prove Theorem \ref{thm_main} by developing a new application of a polynomial sieve.
+To prove Theorem \ref{thm_main}, we develop an appropriate polynomial sieve lemma, and then bound each contribution to the sieve using analytic, algebraic, and geometric ideas.
 A novel feature of this work is that we do not assume that $F(Y,\Xbf)$ exhibits separation of variables: that is, when $d \geq 2$, $F(Y,\Xbf)$ of the form (\ref{F_dfn}) cannot in general be written as $F(Y,\Xbf) = g(Y) - G(\Xbf)$ for polynomials $g,G$.
-A formal polynomial sieve lemma has been formulated previously in a level of generality that does not require separation of variables; see \cite{Bro15,BCLP22}.
+A formal polynomial sieve lemma has been formulated previously in a level of generality that does not require separation of variables; see \cite{Bro15,BCLP23}.
 However, in those works it has so far only been applied to count points on a variety that does exhibit separation of variables.
 To our knowledge, Theorem \ref{thm_main} is the first application of a polynomial sieve to produce an upper bound for $N(F,B)$ in a case without separation of variables.
 We state precisely how Theorem \ref{thm_main} relates to previous literature on so-called square, power, and polynomial sieves in \S \ref{sec_lit}.

 A second strength of Theorem \ref{thm_main} is that the exponent in the upper bound for $N(F,B)$ is independent of $e$, where we recall that as a function of $\Xbf$, $F$ has highest degree $m \cdot e \cdot d$.
 For any given $\xbf \in [-B,B]^n$ such that $F(Y,\xbf)=0$ is solvable, one observes that any solution $y$ to $F(y,\xbf)=0$ must satisfy $y \ll B^e,$ and there can be at most $md$ solutions $y$ for the given $\xbf$ (or, equivalently, pre-images under the projection $\pi$ in (\ref{proj_pi})), since the coefficient of $Y^{md}$ in $F(Y,\Xbf)$ is nonzero.
 Thus an alternative method to bound $N(F,B)$ (up to an implicit constant depending on $md$) would be to count all $(n+1)$-tuples $\{(y,\xbf): y\ll B^e, x_i \ll B: F(y,\xbf)=0\}$.
 Other potential methods might be sensitive to the role of $e$ or size of $d,m,$ (see for example Remark \ref{remark_e}), while in contrast both the method and the result of Theorem \ref{thm_main} do not depend on $e$ (aside from a possible implicit constant).